If you were to look back at my most recent blogs you’ll see that I’ve ‘fell off’ a little bit.

 Externalizing The Problem

-However, this technique is powerful for anyone whose trying to cope with failure.
+However, this technique is powerful for anyone who’s trying to cope with failure and mistakes.

 Once you’ve dealt with the emotional aspects of what’s happened and you’ve accepted that things haven’t happened as you have imagined they would – externalizing the problem is a core next step to deal with it